 - Pregnancy – it’s well known that pregnancy can cause swollen fingers and this is normal in most of the cases.
 Anyway, if the swelling is severe or it happens very suddenly, you should consult that with your physician at once, because it might be a sign of some more serious condition;

-- Different medical conditions such as lymphedema, osteoarthritis, Raynaud’s Disease, carpal tunnel syndrome and many others could also cause swollen fingers.
-All of those should be carefully examined and threated by a medical professional, so if the swelling is occurring often, if it’s severe or painful – don’t hesitate to go to a doctor.
+- Different medical conditions such as lymphedema, osteoarthritis, Raynaud’s Disease, carpal tunnel syndrome, and many others could also cause swollen fingers.
+All of those should be carefully examined and treated by a medical professional, so if the swelling is occurring often if it’s severe or painful – don’t hesitate to go to a doctor.

 How to treat swollen fingers?